Return to Index

 - Treatment to prevent infections of the lesions

-- Hospitalization for widespread, life-threatening lesions
+- Hospitalization for hydration if mouth lesions are severe

 Management of Symptoms